Overview

 Patterns

-Patterns define sequences, which can be played and canc produce Event-Stream-Player.
+Patterns define sequences, which can be played and can produce Event-Stream-Player.
 Patterns are like recipies for musical scores, which can produces sequences of values or other fundamental type of data.
 Patterns, which produces that kind of values are also called Value-Patterns

 To use a Pattern like you would use a Rountine with .next and .rest you have to translate it to a Stream, which is a Superclass to Routine.
 You can do it .asStream.